-- A. An authorized user of radioactive materials, as dictated by inclusion on one of the University's radioactive materials licenses, places the requisition. - B. The authorized user has been approved for the nuclide being ordered. - C. The quantity ordered by the authorized user is within their authorized radioisotope possession limit and the UNC Charlotte possession limit. - D. The requisition is accompanied by a Certification of Current Inventory (RAS Form 3). - E. A current Radioactive Materials Inventory Record (RAS Form 6) is placed on file.
+- 1. An authorized user of radioactive materials, as dictated by inclusion on one of the University's radioactive materials licenses, places the requisition. - 2.
+The authorized user has been approved for the nuclide being ordered. - 3.
+The quantity ordered by the authorized user is within their authorized radioisotope possession limit and the UNC Charlotte possession limit. - 4.
+The requisition is accompanied by a Certification of Current Inventory (RAS Form 3). - 5.
+A current Radioactive Materials Inventory Record (RAS Form 6) is placed on file.

-2.3 Inventory Records
+C. Inventory Records

-As a condition of the University radioactive materials licenses, authorized users must maintain accurate records of the receipt, use, transfer and disposal of radioactive materials in their possession.
+As a condition of the University radioactive materials licenses, Authorized Users must maintain accurate records of the receipt, use, transfer and disposal of radioactive materials in their possession.
 These records must be readily available for periodic review by EHS.
-Authorized users must submit Current Radioactive Materials Inventory Records (RAS Form 6) to the EHS Office as requested.
+Authorized Users must submit Current Radioactive Materials Inventory Records (RAS Form 6) to the EHS Office as requested.

-2.4 Monitoring and Control
+D. Monitoring and Control

-A. Survey Instruments
+i.
+Survey Instruments

-Suitable radiation equipment shall be available to all laboratories where radioactive materials are used or stored.
+Suitable radiation equipment shall be available to all laboratories where radioactive materials are used orstored.
 These may include pancake Geiger Mueller (pan GM) detectors in labs using beta radiation emitters (i.e., C-14, S-35, Ca-45) and exposure reading meters such as ion chambers, pressurized ion chambers, or energy compensated GM detectors where exposure conditions are required to be quantified.
 Survey meters used for making required radiation safety measurements will be calibrated at intervals not exceeding 12 months.
 The EHS Office coordinates survey meter calibration.

-B. Daily Surveys
+ii.
+Daily Surveys

-The immediate areas (e.g., bench tops) in which unsealed radioactive materials are being used will be monitored for contamination at least once daily following the use of the radioactive materials by the users in that area.
+The immediate areas (e.g., bench tops) in which unsealed radioactive materials are being used will be monitored for contamination at least once daily following the use of the radioactive materials by the users inthat area.
 The daily contamination survey is required to be performed only on the days that unsealed radioactive materials are used.
 These daily checks will consist of direct monitoring using portable radiation detection instruments appropriate for the radionuclides being used.
-If materials with H-3 or Ni-63 are being used, metering is not necessary and wipe tests for contamination monitoring are required.
+If materials with H3 or Ni63 are being used, metering is not necessary and wipe tests for contamination monitoring are required.

-- C. Survey of Working Areas - 1.
+iii.
+Survey of Working Areas

 At the completion of each experiment, the authorized user shall be responsible for recording a survey of the restricted radioactive materials use area.
-This formal survey frequency may be changed by EHS as warranted. - 2.
+This formal survey frequency may be changed by EHS as warranted.

 In general, no radioactive contamination will be tolerated.
 Exceptions to this includes certain lab surfaces, dry boxes, stainless steel trays, absorbent paper covered surfaces, or other equipment which is used frequently for radioactive material work and which will be clearly marked with the standard caution radioactive materials tape.
 Any contamination that is not confined to controlled surfaces shall be cleaned immediately.